08. Foreign Documents

 Apostille / Legalisation

 If a document is to be sent outside Ireland then sometimes the person / party to whom it is being sent might ask that it is “Apostilled” or “Legalised” before it leaves Ireland.
-These are two different streams, and are both are optional extra steps followed after a person/ agency in Ireland has signed or stamped a document.
+These are two different streams.
+Each is a set of extra steps followed after a person/ agency in Ireland has signed or stamped a document.

 Apostille